sagedemage/rabbitmqphp/docs/database_replication.md

 sync_binlog = 1
 ```

-After making these changes, restart MySQL on the replica to implement the new configuration:
+Restart MySQL on the replica to implement the new configuration:

 ```
 sudo systemctl restart mysql